jwtc123/jwtc123/README.md

 ![alt text](https://github.com/jwtc123/jwtc123/blob/main/images/Sentosa_ML_performance.jpg) <br>
 Above is the Time Series SARIMAX model prediction accuracy table and charts.
 An average R^2 score of 0.65 for accuracy was achieved, and BCG Gamma scientists - our trainers informed that the best possible theoretical R^2 score for this type of Time Series optimization model was in the region of '0.6 something'.
 Each of the 3 Bus Routes are separately modeled with their final selected features after many rounds of trial and error.
-The final set of features are not 100% same as the initial features chosen as the model is able to calculate weightages given to each feature. <br>
+The final set of features differ from the initial features chosen as the model is able to calculate weightages given to each feature to generate the best accuracy. <br>
 <br>
 With a pretty accurate SARIMAX model, predictions could now be made.
 The dataset given to us by Sentosa was from Jan 2021 to Mar 2021.
 April's first week predictions are as shown below: <br>
 ![alt text](https://github.com/jwtc123/jwtc123/blob/main/images/Sentosa_prediction.jpg) <br>